-The geology over which the EPL falls mainly consists of the Sinclair group and equivalents and a small section of the Rehoboth Group and associated rocks to the northwestern corner of the EPL.
-The main rock types are compact sandstone, shale, conglomerate and locally quartzites.
-The Sinclair Group is part of the Namaqua Metamorphic Complex (Bubenzer, 2002) as shown in Figure 6.
+The geology over which the EPL falls mainly consists of the Kalahari and Namib Sands (Kalahari group complex) and Rehoboth Group and associated rocks and a small section of the Hakos group to the northeastern corner of the EPL.
+The main rock types are compact sandstone, shale, conglomerate, unconsolidated to semi-consolidated sand, gravel, silt and locally quartzites (Bubenzer, 2002) as shown in Figure 6.

-Figure 6 - Geology of the area
+Figure 6 - Geology of this area

-The topography of the Project site is relatively flat with some rock outcrops/hills to the sides of the EPL and a smoother area to the central and parts of the EPL.
-The elevation of the EPL varies from about 1580 m above sea level (hills) to about 1440 m above sea level as shown in Figure 7.
+The topography of the EPL area is relatively flat and smooth with some rock outcrops/hills to the sides and central part of the EPL.
+The elevation of the EPL varies from just above 2000 m above sea level (northwestern corner) to just below 1500 m above sea level as shown in Figure 7.

-Figure 7 - Elevation of the area
+Figure 7 - Elevation of this area